Humanoid-Motion-Studios/humanoid-website/index.md

 }
 </style>

-# Humanoid Motion Studios
+# S3 Motion Studios

 At the forefront of autonomous humanoid motion systems.

 ### Our Team
 - Robotics experts
+- Autonomous systems experts
 - Strategists and builders
-- Designers and visionaries

 ## Research & Development